 On July 2, 1943, their first child, Helen, was born in Prince Albert.
-When fishing season came along, Alexandra decided to stay home in Big River after Helen, only five months old, developed pneumonia and both were flown to Big River by George Greening in November.
+When the fishing season came along, Alexandra decided to stay home in Big River after Helen, only five months old, developed pneumonia and both were flown to Big River by George Greening in November.
 Emil went fishing with five hired men: Jake Doerksen, John and Dave Heppner, a man from Green Lake, and the cook, Joe Syers.
 Emil remembered this as his best fishing year.
 A good day would yield 2,000 pounds.

 On October 30, 1944, their second child, Leonard, was born in Prince Albert.
 This curtailed Alexandra's chances of returning to help out at the fish camp.
 This time Emil took with him Jake Doerksen, John Heppner, and a Norwegian fellow, Julius Johnson.
 Fishing was only fair compared to the year before.

 In February of 1946, Emil, with the help of Jake Doerksen, built a second boat, which was thirty-eight feet long.
-In the beginning of June, J. K. Johnson took it by tractor and wagon to Sled Lake and then it was taken by water to Dore Lake.
-John and Dave Aubichon from Sled Lake, were hired to help take the boat through the channel.
+At the beginning of June, J. K. Johnson took it by tractor and wagon to Sled Lake and then it was taken by water to Dore Lake.
+John and Dave Aubichon from Sled Lake were hired to help take the boat through the channel.
 The boat got stuck in rapids.
 The channel was the width of the boat.
 The water rose, while the boat was wedged, thereby freeing it.
 George Lyon, Sam Lyon's nephew, was hired to help with the summer fishing.
 Fishing that summer took place at Murry's Point.
 Living accommodations was a tent.
 George quit after one month, at which time Emil Ethier was hired.
 When he quit shortly after, Jim Milligan was hired and he stayed until the end of the season.
 In the fall of that year, Emil and Jake resumed fishing at the winter camp.

-From May until September of 1947, Emil fished with Bernard Johnson and Russell St. Jean, Mrs. Einer Anderson's nephew.
+From May until September of 1947, Emil fished with Bernard Johnson and Russell St. Jean, Mrs Einer Anderson's nephew.
 In the fall Emil became discouraged because of low fish prices and many expenses.
 He pulled his boat out at Verner Johnson's and decided not to continue that season.
 He and Alexandra went to Vancouver for a short vacation by train.
 That winter Emil and Jake went fishing for the winter season.

 From 1948 through 1955, Emil and Jake continued to fish the winter seasons together.